Verify Linearizability of Concurrent Stacks: Conditions for Linearizability of Concurrent Stacks

-In the following, we show that in $H'$ (1) any two push operations do not violate the happened-before order, and (2) any pop operation and any push operation do not violate the happened-before order.
+By the process of constructing $ H'$, $ H'$ satisfies the ``LIFO'' semantics.
+Next, we show that $ H'$ preserves $ \prec_H$.
+Obviously, any two pop operations do not violate $ \prec_H $ in $ H'$.
+In the following, we show that in $ H'$, (1) any two push operations do not violate $ \prec_H $, and (2) any pop operation and any push operation do not violate $ \prec_H $.

-Let $Push_x$ and $Pop_x$ be a push operation and a pop operation in $\rm A$, respectively.
-Let $Push_y$ and $Pop_y$ be a push operation and a pop operation in $\rm B$, respectively.